 The SDNI offers an REU program to immerse undergraduates in a challenging, transformative research experience in nanofabrication and characterization

-The SDNI offers a summer RET program to enhance the quality of pre-college STEM education in our region, focusing on recruitment of 10 high school science teachers annually, each of whom is matched with an appropriate SDNI professor-mentor.
+The SDNI offers a summer RET program to enhance the quality of pre-college STEM education in our region, focusing on recruitment of 4 high school or community college science teachers annually, each of whom is matched with an appropriate SDNI professor-mentor.
 Preference is be given to teachers who work with large numbers of URM students.